best film: Blade Runner from Ridley Scott

 - Every scene is pouring with steam from the streets and cigarette smoke (noir)

-- It’s perpetual rain and perpetual night just like noir
+- the perpetual rain and perpetual night just like noir

 - Harrison Ford has more screen time but it’s Rutger Hauer’s film